 The core is susceptible to misuse, overuse, disuse, and abuse, with consequent negative effects that can significantly affect quality of life and daily functioning.

-Manual therapy can often provide the missing link in cases where medical evaluations have been inconclusive or negative; diagnoses have been missed or are inaccurate; or treatments have been insufficient or ineffective.
-Low back pain, abdominal pain, chronic pelvic pain, the catch-all term 'prostatitis', and genital pain are just a few examples of symptoms and conditions that can be difficult to accurately diagnose or may not respond to standard medical care.
-As well, invasive procedures, including surgery, can sometimes result in chronic pain and dysfunction that can frequently benefit from manual therapy, including specific techniques to soften and reorganize scar tissue, thus making it more pliable, less painful, and more functional.
-The muscles and connective tissues are the biggest generators of pain in the body, and thus can be key to its resolution.
+Manual therapy can often provide the missing link in cases where medical evaluations have been inconclusive or negative (i.e., nothing was found), diagnoses have been missed or are inaccurate, or treatments have been insufficient or ineffective.
+Low back pain, abdominal pain, pelvic pain, 'prostatitis', and genital pain are just a few examples of symptoms and conditions that can be difficult to accurately diagnose or may not respond to standard medical care.
+As well, accidents, injuries, and invasive procedures such as surgery can frequently result in chronic pain and dysfunction due to tissue trauma, muscular tension, and restrictive scar tissue formation.

 Optimizers

-Men who are having no specific concerns or issues with their core, but want to maintain a high level of, or improve, its efficiency and effectiveness.
+Men who are having no specific concerns or issues with their core, but want to maintain a high level of, or improve, its comfort, vitality, power, and efficiency.

 We often take our bodies for granted, and assume that they will continue functioning as they always have.
 Yet there are a number of things we can do to maintain the good health we may currently be experiencing or to further support and improve it.
 Core bodywork is one of them.
 Some men get bodywork regularly as a tune up or periodically as a treat, and the core can benefit from these approaches just as much as other parts of our bodies can.

-While abdominal and back exercises are the focus of most core training programs, the pelvic floor and respiratory diaphragm typically get far less attention — or none at all.
+While abdominal, back, and pelvic exercises are the focus of most core training programs, the pelvic floor and respiratory diaphragm typically get far less attention—or none at all.
 Men can learn how to sense, recruit, coordinate, and strengthen these critical core components, which can improve the overall function of the core and their general health.

 In addition, exercising and strengthening the pelvic floor component of the core can improve erectile quality and endurance, increase the propulsive force of ejaculations, enhance pleasurable sensations and excitement, and intensify the orgasmic experience.